-- 1. Donations will be acknowledged with a letter from the Director. - 2.
-Donations to the Endowment Fund will have the name of the donor(s) added to the Endowment Fund Registry. - 3.
-Public recognition of significant gifts will be made in consultation with the donor.
+1. Donations will be acknowledged with a letter from the Director.

+2. Public recognition of significant gifts will be made in consultation with the donor.
 Public recognition of significant gifts may include a press release and/or photographs submitted to the local media outlets or posted on the Library's website, social media outlets, and in printed Library materials as determined by the Library Director or Board of Trustees.